pivotal/docs-tap/cli-plugins/apps/command-reference/tanzu-apps-workload-apply.hbs.md

 ## <a id="see-also"></a> See also

-- [Tanzu Apps Workload](tanzu-apps-workload.md) - Workload life cycle management
+- [Tanzu Apps Workload](tanzu-apps-workload.md) - Workload life cycle management.